brandonlins006/yahoocrawler/README.md

 ### 1.Intro
 Crawler that crawl all the ranking data from <https://tw.buy.yahoo.com>

-Python module PCHomeCralwer crawl data with the following steps:
+Python module YahooCrawler crawl data with the following steps:

 * Crawl ALL categories(main category called **zone**, subcatogy called **sub** ) from homepage
 * Determinate which type of ranking to crawl